Transforming Food Waste

 You don’t have to wait for these new solutions to emerge to take action on reducing and composting food waste.
 Here are some ideas of actions you can take today:

 We are proud of our wonderful farm team that has worked so hard for so many years to prove that food waste collection and composting is viable here on the island and can produce an incredible product that transforms soils.
-We are committed to continuing our work with community partners to implement permanent solutions for food waste processing--the kinds of systemic solutions the island needs--soon.
+We are committed to continuing our work with community partners to implement permanent, systemic solutions for food waste reduction and transformation.
+Join us!